-The holding corporation is Tokio Marine Life Insurance Singapore Ltd., a corporation incorporated in Singapore.
-The Directors regard Tokio Marine Holdings Inc., a corporation incorporated in Japan, as the Company's ultimate holding corporation.
+The Directors regard Tokio Marine Life Insurance Singapore Ltd., a company incorporated in Singapore, as the Company's immediate holding company and Tokio Marine Holdings, Inc., a company incorporated in Japan, as the ultimate holding company.

-The financial statements have been approved for issue in accordance with a resolution of the Board of Directors on 27 March 2014.
+The financial statements have been approved for issue in accordance with a resolution of the Board of Directors on 24 March 2017.